 Bulgaria Exchange Rate Chart

 Get a sample report showing our regional, country and commodities data and analysis.

 Request a Trial

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices rose a soft 0.1% from the previous month in May, following April’s 0.5% increase.
+Consumer prices inched up 0.1% from the previous month in August, following July’s 0.8% jump.